frame-lang/frame_transpiler/docs/source/advanced_frame/compartments.rst

 In the sections on transition and state parameters, as well as state variables, no details were given as to how this data is passed to the state, initialized and/or preserved.
-The answer to those questions is a new concept for state machines called the **compartment**.
+The answer to those questions is a new idea for state machines called the **compartment**.

-Compartments are a closure concept for states that preserve the state itself, the data from the various scopes event handlers can access (but not including the domain) as well as the system runtime data needed for the machinery to implement the Frame language semantics.
+Compartments are a `closure <https://en.wikipedia.org/wiki/Closure_(computer_programming)>` concept for states that preserve the state's context.
+This context includes the state identifier, the data from the various state local scopes event handlers can access (so not including the domain) as well as the system runtime data needed for the machinery to implement the Frame language semantics.